boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Auto font Size and font size

-By default, the 'Auto Font Size' property is enabled.
-Auto font size property used to set font size based on dashboard viewing client machine resolution.
+By default, the `Auto Font Size` property is enabled.
+The Auto font size property is used to set the font size based on the dashboard viewing client machine resolution.
 If the user wants to customize or set the fixed font size, then the user needs to disable auto font size and set the required font size.

 ### Widget with Auto Font Size